dls-controls/colibri-vf50/docs/building.rst

 ``ROOTFS_TOP``
     This must point to a copy of the DLS `rootfs`_.
-At the time of writing release 1.12 is the correct version to use.
+At the time of writing release 1.14 is the correct version to use.

 ``BUILD_TOP``
     This must point to a workspace with around 2GB of free space.
 The build will occur under this directory.

+    Note that when doing the release build (see :ref:`release_process` below) this is overridden so that the build is local, and the build is deleted on completion.

 ``TAR_FILES``
     This must point to one or more directories containing the source tar files used to build the base system.
 The required tar files are listed below.

 ``UPGRADE_ROOT``
+    This symbol must be set to a directory where TFTP files can be placed.
-    If this symbol is defined then ``make upgrade`` will place the files needed for performing a remote upgrade in this directory.
+    Running ``make upgrade`` will place the files needed for performing a remote upgrade in this directory.

+The following ``CONFIG`` keys are used to define the release and are used by the ``publish-release`` script:

+``GIT_REPO``
+    This is the path to the git repository server.
+This path must be accessible from the build server, so should be an http link rather than a git link.

+``RELEASE_DIR``
+    This is the base directory where the rootfs release will be made.

+``QUEUE_JOB``
+    This is a helper script for pushing the build request to the build server.

 The following keys must be set in ``TOOLCHAIN``: